Münsterschwarzach Abbey: Second Benedictine monastery

 In 1913 the remains of the old abbey were re-acquired by the Missionary Benedictines, along with the necessary land to support it.
 The first abbot after the restoration was Dom Placidus Vogel (1914-1937).
 He was followed by Dom Burkhard Utz (1937-1959) and Dom Bonifaz Vogel (1959-1982), a nephew of Abbot Placidus.
 The monumental abbey church with its four towers was built between 1935 and 1938, when it was dedicated.
 The architect was Albert Bosslet.

 Between 1941 and 1945 the abbey was confiscated by the National Socialists and used as a military hospital.
 Although the monastic community had been expelled, some monks were able to remain as workers in the hospital.
-It reopened after the war.
-The present abbot is Michael Reepen OSB.
+The abbey was erected again after World War II.

-The abbey has two dependent monasteries.
-Christ the King Priory in Schuyler, Nebraska (USA) was established in 1935; Damme Priory (Germany) in 1962.
+There are two dependent priories of the abbey: Christ the King Priory in Schuyler, Nebraska, USA, established in 1935 and Damme Priory, Germany established in 1962.
+The present abbot is Abbot Michael Reepen OSB.